Nicolasopf/Hangman/README.md

 ### Installing

-Clone the repository to your machine running python3
+Clone the repository to your machine

 ```
 https://github.com/Nicolasopf/Hangman.git